Quick Summary

 The idea of the Indian National Movement originated from the rise of consciousness, the intellectual awakening, and the influence of remarkable leaders.
 This movement changed the identity of India from a colony to an independent nation on August 15, 1947.

-This movement was fueled by the atrocities of colonial rule, the impact of British policies on Indian society and the economy, and simultaneously exposure of Indians to the ideals of liberty and self-determination through Western education.
+This movement was fueled by the atrocities of colonial rule, the impact of British policies on Indian society and the economy, and simultaneously, Indians’ exposure to the ideals of liberty and self-determination through Western education.
 It is said that Indian leaders like Bal Gangadhar Tilak and Bipin Chandra Pal began to sow the seeds of nationalistic fervor through their writings and speeches.

 One of the most peculiar features of the Indian National Movement was the intellectual awakening that took place.
 Visionaries like Dadabhai Naoroji and Gopal Krishna Gokhale played a pivotal role in articulating the concerns of the Indian population.
 They used a combination of Western political thought and traditional Indian values to put down British rule.

-Moreover, the Indian press, through publications like ‘The Kesari,’ and ‘The Indian Mirror’ became powerful mediums for spreading the message of dissent and advocating for self-governance.
+Moreover, the Indian press, through publications like ‘The Kesari’ and ‘The Indian Mirror,’ became powerful media for spreading the message of dissent and advocating for self-governance.

 The Indian National Movement achieved monumental success because many influential figures rose to prominence.
-Leaders like Jawaharlal Nehru, Mahatma Gandhi, and Subhas Chandra Bose, with their dedication and vision for a free India, inspired millions of people to join movements like Civil Disobedience, Quit India, etc., that forced the British to agree to the demands of Indian Masses and liberalize them of the colonial rule.
+Leaders like Jawaharlal Nehru, Mahatma Gandhi, and Subhas Chandra Bose, with their dedication and vision for a free India, inspired millions of people to join movements like Civil Disobedience, Quit India, etc., that forced the British to agree to the demands of the Indian Masses and liberate them from colonial rule.

 Let’s discuss some of the key events of the Indian Freedom struggle and the important centers of the Indian National Movement from 1857 to 1947 associated with them: